 People with Psychogenic Polydipsia

-People with problems in their organs
+People with problems with their organs

 Symptoms of Overhydration